Rafna/Java-Study-Group-programs-projects-list/README.md

 If you want to view the codes for the programs then check codespace branch and see the workshop folder.

+New branch (2017projects) is added.
+It has 2017 projects discussed in Java Study Group monthly meeting.

 Happy coding!!